dsharpc/pi-speed-monitor/README.md

 # Pi Speed Monitor ⏲️
 Project for tracking internet download and upload speeds.
 The app uses a crontab schedule to make measurements every 10 minutes and store them in a Postgres database.

+**Note: This tool was built and tested to work on a Raspberry Pi 4 running 64-bit Ubuntu 20.04**

 # Execution ⚙️

 To run the system, clone the repo and use the following to create the database and initialise the cronjob.